-- Top managers are responsible for making strategies of the organization.
-They have more strategic roles so their competencies have to be based on leadership and visionary approach.
+- Top managers are responsible for making strategies for the organization.
+They have more strategic roles so their competencies have to be based on leadership and a visionary approach.

 - First-line managers directly interact with the employees.

-Managers have to interact with the other managers of the same level.
-This is called horizontal structure of management where the manager of one department has to coordinate with the managers of other departments in order to accomplish tasks.
+Managers have to interact with other managers of the same level.
+This is the horizontal structure of management where the manager of one department has to coordinate with the managers of other departments in order to accomplish tasks.

 Effect of centralization & decentralization

-- Centralization refers to the extent to which authority and decision making is confined at the top levels of the organization.
+Centralization refers to the extent to which authority and decision-making are confined at the top levels of the organization.
 This means top management takes all the important decisions and lower-level managers have less authority to make decisions.

-- Decentralization is the opposite of centralization.
-In decentralization, authority and decision making power are sufficiently delegated to the lower levels thus, lower-level managers have an increased level of autonomy.
-This has a huge impact on the way a manager has to organize the activities and take decisions.
+Decentralization is the opposite of centralization.
+In decentralization, authority and decision-making power sufficiently pass down to the lower levels thus, lower-level managers have a high level of autonomy.
+This has a huge impact on the way a manager has to organize activities and take decisions.
 Organizations having a decentralized style of management tend to hire managers with more leadership abilities.
-They prefer people who tend to take initiatives, make quick assessments, have strong problem-solving skills, and take effective decisions.
-Such managers have more autonomy so they organize the resources in a much efficient way than the centralized structure where managers have less flexibility.
+They prefer people who tend to take initiative, make quick assessments, have strong problem-solving skills, and take effective decisions.
+Such managers have more autonomy so they organize the resources in a much more efficient way than the centralized structure where managers have less flexibility.

-Controlling phase ensures the effective use of the company’s resources.
-It is essential to measure the progress of activities against the pre-set standards so that every resource remains focused upon the organizational objectives.
+The controlling phase ensures the effective use of the company’s resources.
+It is essential to measure the progress of activities against the pre-set standards so that every resource remains focused on the organizational objectives.
 This includes quality control checks, assessment of allocated financial resources, and ensuring timely completion of activities.

 Every department of the company requires effective control over the resources.
 Let’s have a brief look:

 - Human resource control– Deals with the processes to help the employees achieve organizational goals.
-This includes employee development activities, smart compensation, competency-based hiring and all motivation based HR policies.
-This control aims to direct human resources towards accomplishing the company goals.
+This includes employee development activities, smart compensation, competency-based hiring, and all motivation-based HR policies.
+This control aims to direct human resources toward accomplishing the company’s goals.

-- Operational control– This control tends to direct the company processes/ operations with a goals oriented approach.
+- Operational control- This control tends to direct the company processes/ operations with a goal-oriented approach.
 Every operational process of the company should support its overall goals and success.

 - Financial control- This is the control of the finances of the company.
 Every department receives a specified budget to operate smoothly.
 Hence, the finance department must be able to support the goals of all other departments and finally the goals of the organization.

-- Marketing control– The goals of the marketing department should also support the company goals.
-Maximizing sales and acquiring a large market share ultimately enhances the profits of the organization.
+- Marketing control- The goals of the marketing department should also support the company’s goals.
+Maximizing sales and acquiring a large market share ultimately enhance the profits of the organization.
 So, all marketing activities need to be controlled keeping this real goal in mind.

 Controlling process in management